• Skip to primary navigation

 It's my go-to dish for a date night or if I need something quick and delicious to feed my family.

-It's a well-balanced healthy pasta dish, it's packed with flavours and absolutely easy to make, I mean, what's not to love?
+It's a well-balanced healthy pasta dish, it's packed with flavors and absolutely easy to make, I mean, what's not to love?

 The best part is that this restaurant-worthy pasta comes together easily in just about 20 minutes, making it a perfect quick dinner meal!